 Google Flights Alternatives

 Google Flights is great, but everyone is different, and I’ve met plenty of travel-obsessed people who swear by one of its competitors.
-Other flight search engine options do the same job but offer a different interface and different user experience – try out some of these to see if one catches your interest.
+Other flight search engine options do the same job but offer a different interface and user experience – try out some of these to see if one catches your interest.

-Just like Google Flights, Momondo displays fares from a huge range of airlines and online travel agencies and can easily help you get the cheapest flights.
+Like Google Flights, Momondo displays fares from a huge range of airlines and online travel agencies and can easily help you get the cheapest flights.
 You can also track prices, save search results, and see flight insights.

 I’ve always appreciated that Momondo color codes the calendar for the cheapest dates before you even press the search button – this helps you adjust your search accordingly before it even begins.